States now to feed, accommodate inmates – Aregbesola

 “Where states are unable to build custodial centres, it is believed that they can suggest ways to collaborate with the Federal Government in feeding and housing these state offenders,’’ he added.

-He said that Section 12 (4-12) of the NCoS Act, gave the Service the power to reject inmates when custodial centres are full.
+He said that Section 12 (4-12) of the NCoS Act, gave the Service the powers to reject inmates when custodial centres are full.

 “By the provision of the Act, the Controller-General, NCoS, is mandated to inform the head of the judiciary of when the custodial centres have exceeded their capacity.